This Frequently Asked Questions lists includes common questions about the Cloud Sync option with the eWallet® SyncPro® engine.

 Q: Do I have to use Cloud Sync to synchronize?

 A: No, Cloud Sync is an option within eWallet's SyncPro synchronization engine.
-If you have the PC or Mac version of eWallet, you can use that to sync with the iOS version using a local WiFi network; in that case there is no use of cloud services.
+If you have the PC or Mac version of eWallet, you can use that to sync with the iOS or Android versions using a local WiFi network; in that case there is no use of cloud services.

 Q: Do I have to use either iCloud or Dropbox to sync data on my iPhone, iPad or iPod touch?